wso2/docs-choreo-dev/en/docs/choreo-concepts/choreo-marketplace.md

 ## Edit services in the marketplace

 You can edit services in the Choreo Marketplace.
 During redeployment to any environment, Choreo automatically updates service definitions, visibility, and descriptions.

-## Scratch Pad

-The Marketplace view is contextually aware of the top navigation, ensuring that the displayed services are specific to the chosen organization, project, or component.
-Based on the project and the component you select, Choreo displays the services as follows:

-- All public services deployed in the organization.
-- All organization-level services deployed in the organization.
-- All project-level services associated with the selected project.
-- This scoping functionality empowers you to tailor your search based on the consumer context.